 Your valuable clients, fans, and followers care about your business.
 They want to see you do better.
 Incorporating their feedback into your social media strategy will allow you to look at all the things that could be made better with a little more effort and attention.

-Listening and learning from similar businesses will give you a chance to avoid the mistakes that they had made with their social media strategy.
+Listening and learning from similar businesses will allow you to avoid the mistakes they had made with their social media strategy.

 - Use influencer marketing.

 Incorporating influencers into your social media marketing will help you reach new audiences.

 Influencers get a lot of attention and engagement.
 Micro-influencers, in particular, have a large and loyal following.

 Find an influencer who holds the same values as your business.
 If both of your values don’t align, the partnership is going to fail.
 And you’re not going to get the results that you had worked so hard.

 If you think that your business or offerings can be promoted through a more visual medium, Instagram is the platform for you.
 With a wide range of big and small influencers from all kinds of niches, Instagram is the best place to engage in influencer marketing.